MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1470-Conservation-Stewardship-Program/subpart-B-Contracts-Payments/section-1470.22.md

 ##### § 1470.22 Conservation stewardship plan. #####

-(a) NRCS will use the conservation planning process as outlined in the National Planning Procedures Handbook to encourage participants to address resource concerns in a comprehensive manner.
+(a) NRCS will use the conservation planning process as outlined in the NRCS “National Planning Procedures Handbook” to encourage participants to address resource concerns in a comprehensive manner.

-(b) The conservation stewardship plan will contain a record of the participant's decisions that describes the schedule of conservation activities to be implemented, managed, or improved under the conservation stewardship contract.
-The plan will describe the program purposes to be achieved through one or more conservation activities.
+(b) The conservation stewardship plan will contain a record of the participant's objectives and decisions to meet or exceed stewardship thresholds for identified resource concerns through implementation or adoption of one or more conservation activities.
+The plan will document the schedule of conservation activities to be implemented, managed, or improved under the conservation stewardship contract.

-(c) Associated supporting information maintained with the participant's plan will include:
+(c) Supporting documentation for the participant's plan will include—

-(1) Documentation that will be the basis for:

-(i) Identifying and inventorying priority resource concerns,
+(1) Identification and inventory of priority resource concerns;

-(ii) Establishing benchmark data on the condition of existing conservation activities,
+(2) Establishing benchmark data on the condition of existing conservation activities at the time of enrollment;

-(iii) Describing conservation activities to be implemented, managed, or improved, and

-(iv) Documenting the participant's conservation objectives to reach and exceed stewardship thresholds;

-(2) A plan map delineating the land area identified and included in the program contract with associated acreage amounts;
+(3) A plan map delineating the agricultural operation included in the program contract with associated acreage amounts;

-(3) In the case where a participant wishes to initiate or retain organic certification, documentation that will support the participant's transition to or participation in the National Organic Program; and
+(4) For organic producers or producers transitioning to organic production, documentation that supports the participant's transition to or participation in the National Organic Program; and

-(4) Other information as determined appropriate by NRCS.
+(5) Other information as determined appropriate by NRCS.